WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/js-build-setup.md

 The next step is to install the packages required.
 You can install packages using the npm command `npm install`.
 If you pass the `--save-dev` parameter, npm will write the package as a dev dependency in the package.json file.
 The `--save-exact` parameter instructs npm to save an exact version of a dependency, not a range of valid versions.
 See [npm install documentation](https://docs.npmjs.com/cli/install) for more details.

-Run `npm install --save-dev --save-exact webpack webpack-cli`
+Run `npm install --save-dev --save-exact @wordpress/scripts`

-After installing, a `node_modules` directory is created with the webpack module and its dependencies.
+After installing, a `node_modules` directory is created with the modules and its dependencies.

 Also, if you look at package.json file it will include a new section: